moby/moby/docs/sources/commandline/cli.rst

 ::

-    Usage: docker run [OPTIONS] IMAGE[:TAG] [COMMAND] [ARG...]
+    Usage: docker run [OPTIONS] IMAGE [COMMAND] [ARG...]

     Run a command in a new container

-      -a=map[]: Attach to stdin, stdout or stderr -c=0: CPU shares (relative weight)
+      -a=map[]: Attach to stdin, stdout or stderr.
+      -c=0: CPU shares (relative weight)
-      -cidfile="": Write the container ID to the file -d=false: Detached mode: Run container in the background, print new container id -e=[]: Set environment variables
+      -cidfile="": Write the container ID to the file -d=false: Detached mode: Run container in the background, print new container id -dns=[]: Set custom dns servers
-      -h="": Container host name
+      -e=[]: Set environment variables
+      -entrypoint="": Overwrite the default entrypoint of the image -expose=[]: Expose a port from the container without publishing it to your host -h="": Container host name
-      -i=false: Keep stdin open even if not attached -privileged=false: Give extended privileges to this container -m=0: Memory limit (in bytes)
+      -i=false: Keep stdin open even if not attached -link=[]: Add link to another container (name:alias) -lxc-conf=[]: Add custom lxc options -lxc-conf="lxc.cgroup.cpuset.cpus = 0,1" -m=0: Memory limit (in bytes)
       -n=true: Enable networking for this container
+      -name="": Assign a name to the container
-      -p=[]: Map a network port to the container -rm=false: Automatically remove the container when it exits (incompatible with -d) -t=false: Allocate a pseudo-tty
+      -p=[]: Publish a container's port to the host (use 'docker port' to see the actual mapping) -privileged=false: Give extended privileges to this container -rm=false: Automatically remove the container when it exits (incompatible with -d) -sig-proxy=true: Proxify all received signal to the process (even in non-tty mode) -t=false: Allocate a pseudo-tty
       -u="": Username or UID
-      -dns=[]: Set custom dns servers for the container -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].
-If "container-dir" is missing, then docker creates a new volume.
-      -volumes-from="": Mount all volumes from the given container -entrypoint="": Overwrite the default entrypoint set by the image -w="": Working directory inside the container
+      -v=map[]: Bind mount a volume (e.g. from the host: -v /host:/container, from docker: -v /container) -volumes-from=[]: Mount volumes from the specified container -w="": Working directory inside the container
-      -lxc-conf=[]: Add custom lxc options -lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"
-      -sig-proxy=true: Proxify all received signal to the process (even in non-tty mode) -expose=[]: Expose a port from the container without publishing it to your host -link="": Add link to another container (name:alias) -name="": Assign the specified name to the container.
-If no name is specific docker will generate a random name

 Examples
 --------